Doenet/DoenetTools/README.md

 Visit `localhost` in your browser to test the project.
 When you make changes to the code in the code in `/static` or `/src`, the Docker containers will automatically build the changes and serve the new files.
 There will be no output to the terminal and you must refresh manually.

 ### Run the containers
-To run the containers, you can just run `npm start` in the project's root directory.
+To run the containers, you can just run `$ npm start` in the project's root directory.
 This command will only build the containers if they are not already built.

 ### Stop the containers
 Option 1: Use `ctrl+c` in the terminal that you started them with.